 Homemade Costume Ideas Conclusion

 Before you go out and buy a costume this year, think about making one!
 It’s an activity you and your child will enjoy working on together!
 I encourage you to challenge yourself and make the most out of the materials you have around your home and turn them into fun, homemade Halloween costumes!
 It’s a great way to get your children involved creatively, while reducing and reusing materials to the help the environment.
+These may be homemade costumes but they are so easy that they can also be used as last-minute Halloween costumes.
+It is so fun to make your own costume and you can save a lot of money!
+Plus, they are so much more memorable than store-bought costumes!

 I hope you enjoyed these 10 easy homemade Halloween costumes.
 There are really endless ideas for homemade Halloween costumes.
 You can even go as your horoscope sign- see this DIY ram horns tutorial for Aeries.
-Some of my favorites growing up were a comic book character, a black cat, a gypsy, and a witch.
+Some of my favorite DIY cosutmes growing up were a comic book character, a black cat, a gypsy, and a witch.
 You can get more inspiration for all things Halloween related on our Halloween Pinterest board!
 What are your favorite easy homemade Halloween costumes?

 I’d love to hear some of your creative easy and simple halloween costumes in the comment section below or tag me on social media @familyfocusblog!